BBahtiri/deep_learning_constitutive_model/README.md

 the deep-learning model solely utilizes experimental data, demonstrating the capability to capture the complex stress-strain response of the material at hand.

+The figure below presents the architecture of our thermodynamic consistent DL model.

 ![This is an image](/pinn.PNG)